 7. Black + Decker (BDCJS20C) Battery-Powered Jigsaw

-Making another appearance on our review is Black Decker.
+Making another appearance on my review is Black Decker.
 One of the best cordless jigsaws, the Black + Decker BDCJS20C Cordless Jigsaw with a long-lasting battery that’s ideal for prolonged use.

 It has a variable speed trigger, which makes it easy to increase your control over the jigsaw blade while woodworking.
 The tool-free blade change system means you’ll hardly need tools like an allen wrench to change your jigsaw blades.